Resources

 Tools to support effective transition and differentiated learning

-The Department’s Transition to School Resource offers practical guidance and strategies to support positive transitions and provides useful information on transition planning including key activities, timelines and evaluation.
+The department’s Transition to school resource kit (PDF)External Link offers practical guidance and strategies to support positive transitions and provides useful information on transition planning including key activities, timelines and evaluation.

-While it is likely the entire 2021 cohort may need universal support, with more of a focus on social and emotional development, vulnerable children may require a differentiated learning approach.
+While many children need support with social and emotional development, children experiencing particular vulnerability may require a differentiated learning approach.

 Schools should consider using their equity funding to further support children from disadvantaged backgrounds.
 Equity funding is one of the tools schools can use to respond to the needs of their vulnerable cohorts.
 The funding can be used for social disadvantage, children with disabilities and for English as an Additional Language.